naima-dambrine/pubmed-api/README.md

 =========

-pubmed.py is an unofficial API for pubmed. pubmed.py can search for papers on PUBMED and download PDF papers if exist in PMC(PubMed Central).
+pubmed.py is an unofficial API for pubmed. pubmed.py can search for papers on PUBMED and download PDF papers if exist in PMC (PubMed Central).
 Use from the command-line.

 Features
 --------
+* multi-criteria search
-* Download articles from PubMed Central
+* Download articles from PubMed Central (free version)
-* Export results in csv file
+* Export results in csv file (in a separate folder named PDF)

 **Note**: Use python 3